 Head of Commissioning and Partnerships - Marc Hole

-As Head of Commissioning and Partnerships his role is to support and advise the Police and Crime Commissioner in commissioning & grant giving, consultation & engagement activity, partnership working and delivery of the Police and Crime Plan priorities.
+Marc supports and advises the CEO and the PCC in commissioning and partnership work including: developing the PCC’s partnership and commissioning strategies, support services for victims, grant giving, strategic commissioning, consultation & engagement activity, partnership working and delivery of the Police and Crime Plan priorities.

-There are currently 18 F.T.E posts in the OPCC (not including the PCC)
+There are currently 17.80 F.T.E posts in the OPCC (not including the PCC)

 You can read more about the staff structure and salaries

 - The proportion of staff who are women – 86%

 - The proportion of staff who are from an ethnic minority – 0%